imujo/set-music-metadata/readme.md

 ## NOTE!!!

-When adding paths, set 2 backslashes after C!
+When adding paths, you might need to add 2 backslashes after C!

 <br>